aelmadani/madani-emaily/notes.md

 11- install and configure stripe js in client side
 12- install stripe and body parser in server side to handle charge requests 13- Prepare Project to production.
 Build Process...

+The rest is not MERN specific.
+But we used sendgrid to send mails to recipients, and we used ngrok to forward notificatons from sendgrid to localhost dev environment.
+And we used path-parser to extract survey id from path.

 npm install --prefix client && npm run build --prefix client && node index.js